CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/04AzureFunction.md

     ![](images/L04/image%20(67).png)

-4. Add the connector by clicking again.
+4. Add the connector by clicking on it again.
 5. Click on the **...
 More actions** button of the connector you just added and select **Rename**.

    ![](images/L04/image%20(68).png)